Postcards from the Perimeter

 Boarding the Dogs

-I boarded the dogs for 3 nights in Duluth, for 3 main reasons:
+I boarded the dogs for 3 nights in Duluth, for 3 reasons:

-- to make visiting easier … not every house is Zack-proof
+- make visiting easier … few houses are Zack-proof

 - give Zack and Zoe a break from the leash and lead, let them run with other dogs